When Emily and her partner Nick were worried her arthritis might make having a baby difficult, they went to see a specialist to discuss their options.

 Their careful and sensible planning has paid off and Emily and Nick were delighted with the safe arrival of their healthy and beautiful son Thomas.

-Emily, who is now 36, first started to have symptoms when she was 21 and she was diagnosed with the inflammatory form of arthritis at the age of 24.
+Emily, who was 36 when she had Thomas, first started to have symptoms when she was 21 and she was diagnosed with the inflammatory form of arthritis at the age of 24.

 Over the years, Emily's condition has been quite debilitating and at times it has caused her difficulties walking.

 One of Emily's early concerns after being told that she had arthritis was whether or not she could have children, as she has always wanted to have a family.